peteroupc/classic-wallpaper/README.md

 [^6]: A "half-and-half mixture" of two colors is found by averaging their three components then rounding each average up to the nearest integer.

 [^7]: The "safety palette", also known as the "Web safe" colors, consists of 216 colors that are uniformly spaced in the red&ndash;green&ndash;blue color cube.
 Robert Hess's article "[The Safety Palette](https://learn.microsoft.com/en-us/previous-versions/ms976419(v=msdn.10))", 1996, described the advantage that images that use only colors in this palette won't dither when displayed by Web browsers on displays that can show up to 256 colors at once.
 (See also [**Wikipedia**](http://en.wikipedia.org/wiki/Web_colors).
 Dithering is the scattering of colors in a limited set to simulate colors outside that set.)
 When the "safety palette" forms part of a 256-color repertoire, as it usually does, 40 slots are left that can be filled with additional colors, and as Hess mentions, graphics designers have no control over what these additional colors are.
 Usually these additional colors include the four legacy Windows colors plus the eight VGA palette colors not already in the "safety palette".
 For Java's `BufferedImage.TYPE_BYTE_INDEXED`, these 40 colors are gray tones not already in the "safety palette".

+[^8]: This covers the special case of _Truchet tiles_, involving two versions of an image where each edge is symmetric and the second version is horizontally or vertically mirrored from the first.

+[^9]: For more on stochastic tiling using Wang tiles, see Cohen, M.F., Shade, J., et al., "Wang Tiles for Image and Texture Generation", SIGGRAPH 2003.<br>Tiling techniques that also blend adjacent tiles to hide seams are too complex to describe here.
+For examples, see Efros and Freeman, "Image Quilting for Texture Synthesis and Transfer", SIGGRAPH 2001; Deliot and Heitz, "Procedural Stochastic Textures by Tiling and Blending", 2019.